narqm/stylus/README.md

 # RESTful-PDF-Metadata-Updater
-A simple command line PDF metadata editor that pulls info from the Google Books Dynamic Links API.
+A simple command line eBook metadata editor that pulls info from the Google Books Dynamic Links API.

 ## Description